My Basket Holds—Just—Firmaments

 Perhaps I asked too large—

 My Basket holds—just—Firmaments—

 But smaller bundles—Cram.

-My designs have been published in Interweave Knits, Knitscene, Quince and Co., Knitty, Knotions, and Valley Yarns (WEBS).
+My designs have been published by Brooklyn Tweed, Quince & Co., Interweave Knits, Knitscene, Knitty, Knotions, and Valley Yarns (WEBS).
 I earned an MFA from the University of Chicago and have exhibited my artwork at galleries and museums in Chicago, New York, and New England.

 I hope you'll join me on my creative journey in search of Firmaments and Delight!